 White Chocolate Coating:

-- 2 bags (10 ounces, each) Ghirardelli White melting wafers
+- 1 to 2 bags (10 ounces, each) Ghirardelli White melting wafers

 Cinnamon Sugar Coating: